 Your Rights.
 European data protection laws give you certain rights regarding your personal information.
 You may ask us to take the following actions in relation to your personal information that we hold:

-You may submit these requests by contacting us as detailed at the end of this Policy.
+You may exercise your rights above by contacting us as detailed at the end of this Policy and specifying your request.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
 If you would like to submit a complaint about our use of your personal information or response to your requests regarding your personal information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

 Notice to California Residents

-We have collected the following categories of personal information covered by the CCPA from consumers within the past 12 months, and have used it for the following business purposes:
+In the past 12 months, we have collected the following categories of personal information from consumers and have used that information for the following purposes:

 |Characteristics of protected classifications under California or federal law, including age or date of birth, race, color, national origin, physical disabilities, mental disabilities, medical condition, gender, gender identity, gender expression, sexual orientation, military or veteran status, and criminal conviction history||If you choose to disclose this information, we collect it as part of our employment application process.|